blakeaa827/llm-system-prompts/process-sales-meeting-transcript.md

 ## **Project Overview**

-Omnicell is undertaking a Citrix ADC VPX migration from an on-prem appliance to Azure, with a key focus on implementing a disaster recovery (DR) strategy within Azure.
+Walmart is undertaking a Citrix ADC VPX migration from an on-prem appliance to Azure, with a key focus on implementing a disaster recovery (DR) strategy within Azure.
 Their current Citrix infrastructure is outdated and requires modernization to improve reliability, scalability, and security.
 The engagement includes both implementation and knowledge transfer to ensure Omnicell’s sole Citrix administrator, Liz White, is fully equipped to manage the new environment post-deployment.

 ## **Project Goals**